You Won't Believe People Actually Wanted These Black Friday Doorbusters

 Something else that tickled our post-Thanksgiving wishbone in 2007 were the multiple stores that had deals on "candy bar" cell phones.
 The Apple iPhone had just been announced, essentially making every other cell phone ("deal" or not) look like a steamy pile of... stuffing.
 But that didn't mean the stores wouldn't give it the ole' college try.
 For instance, Best Buy was hawking theVerizon LG Chocolate Cell Phone for $49.99 and, at the time, that was about as desirable as non-iPhone cell phones got.
 It didn't have a mobile web browser in it, nor could it run apps at all!
 Ah, simpler times.

-It was just six years ago that the world was introduced to the joys and horrors of the split skateboard — the manual kind, not this new-fangled "hoverboard" thing.
+It was just seven years ago that the world was introduced to the joys and horrors of the split skateboard — the manual kind, not this new-fangled "hoverboard" thing.
 Twice as hard to ride as a normal skateboard, the two-piece Razor RipStik Caster Board was one of Target's Black Friday deals that year and was sold for $59.
-We wonder how many kids woke up on Christmas morning realizing they'd be spending Christmas night in the ER?
+We wonder how many kids woke up on Christmas morning expecting they'd be spending Christmas night in the ER?
 It's the gift that keeps on giving (your child concussions).

 A slightly better gift idea?
 The High School Musical Bike for $69 at Walmart, but what parent would have been willing to wait in line for that?
 After all, it was the High School Musical 3 bike and not, like, based on one of the good High School Musicals.
 Alternatively, Walmart actually was one of the first stores to offer a discount on the Nintendo Wii, selling it for $249.24.
 That's a whopping 75 cents off the $249.99 list price.
 Talk about savings!

 Either way, we hope you enjoyed this non-sentimental, eye-rolling trip down Black Friday Memory Lane.
 Care to share with us the most hilarious Black Friday deal you were ever proud to have snagged?
 We'd love to know, so tell us in the comments below!